 What is school readiness?
 School readiness is a set of skills, knowledge, mindsets, behaviors, and attitudes necessary for success in school and in life.

 School Readiness includes aspects of six domains:

-1. Physical Well-Being and Development - This domain includes health status, growth, and disabilities; physical abilities, such as gross and fine motor skills; and conditions before, at, and after birth.
+1. Physical Well-Being and Development: This domain includes physical health and growth; physical abilities, such as gross and fine motor skills; and conditions before, at, and after birth.

-3. Approaches to Learning - This domain refers to children's inclination to use skills and knowledge.
-Key components include enthusiasm, curiosity, and persistence on tasks.
-These components are outcomes of a growth mindset.
+3. Approaches to Learning: This domain refers to children's inclination to use skills and knowledge.
+Key elements include enthusiasm, curiosity, and persistence on tasks.

-6. Cultural Awareness - This domain refers to the ability to examine and understand the values, beliefs, traditions and perceptions within an individual's own culture and other cultures.
+6. Cultural Awareness: This domain refers to the ability to explore and understand the values, beliefs, traditions, and perceptions within an individual's own culture and other cultures.